-24 The quality markers are national DHB performance measures set to drive improvement in key areas.
+18 The quality markers are national DHB performance measures set to drive improvement in key areas.
 High compliance indicates robust quality processes and strong clinical engagement.
 In line with national reporting results refer to the final quarter of each year (April-June).
-Further detail and quarterly results for the past several years can be found on the Health Quality and Safety Commission website www.hqsc.govt.nz.
+Further detail and quarterly results for the past several years can be found on the Health Quality and Safety Commission website www.hqsc.govt.nz

-25 There is growing evidence that patient experience is a good indicator of the quality of health services and stronger partnerships and family-centred care have been linked to improved health outcomes.
+19 There is growing evidence that patient experience is a good indicator of the quality of health services and stronger partnerships and family-centred care have been linked to improved health outcomes.
 The national DHB inpatient experience survey covers four patient experience domains: communication, partnership, co-ordination and physical and emotional needs.
-Response rates vary around the country with an average of 24% across all DHBs in Q2 2019.
-DHBs are required to have at least 30 responses for results to be meaningful and West Coast aims to be consistently at this level.

-26 There is a national expectation that around 3% of the population will need access to specialist level mental health services during their lifetime.
-West Coast rates are high and it is expected they will come down as the DHB implements in its strategy to better support people earlier and closer to home.
+20 There is a national expectation that around 3% of the population will need access to specialist level mental health services during their lifetime.
+West Coast rates are high, and it is expected they will come down as the DHB implements its strategy to better support people earlier and closer to home.
 Data is sourced from the national Mental Health dataset (PRIMHD) and results are three months in arrears.